litkat/Udacity-Data-Analyst-Nanodegree/P5_Communicate_Data_Findings/README.md

 **Key points for presentation:**

-For my presentation, I decided to include observations related to such parameters as types of users (subscribers / non-subscribers) and their travels (trip duration, popular stations, routes, etc.).
+For my presentation, I decided to include observations related to such parameters as types of users (Subscriber / Customer) and their travels (trip duration, popular stations, routes, etc.).

 **A summary of data processing for this project can be viewed here:**